 The breast lift procedure is considered a safe technique and rarely results in complications.
 However, surgical scars result from a mastopexy.
 The scar will follow the incision lines, around the areola, down the breast, and across the breast crease.
 Although the scar will fade over time, it will remain and will be slightly visible.
 That said, for most women, the benefits of a breast lift far outweigh the appearance of scars.

 An Experienced Breast Lift Team

-Depending on the individual patient and the extent of correction required, Dr. Lamb’s breast lift procedure can take from two to three hours.
+Depending on the individual patient and the extent of correction required, the breast lift procedure typically takes from two to three hours.